shabib9-git/traffic-sign-tutorial/index.md

 - Road safety (driver-assist & autonomous driving)
 - Accessibility (assistive apps for low-vision users)

-> Tip: Each page has a short audio note.
-Add your own recording in `assets/audio/` and link it.

 <!-- Example audio embed (replace the src after you add your file) -->
 <audio controls src="assets/audio/intro.mp3">Your browser does not support audio.</audio>